High-Yield Corrections: January 2013 | STATE LEGISLATURES MAGAZINE

 Crime Down, Prisoners Up

-“We know that increases in state prison populations are not the result of an increase in crime rates, but a product of state policies,” says Adam Gelb, director of the Public Safety Performance Project at the Pew Center on the States.
+“We know that increases in state prison populations are not the result of an increase in crime rates, but a product of state policies,” says Adam Gelb, director of the The Pew Charitable Trusts, public safety performance project.
 The project, which analyzes prison populations and policies, has been involved in many state justice reinvestment efforts.
 Gelb says the large growth in prison populations that started four decades ago was fueled by sentencing and release laws and decisions by courts and parole boards that sent more offenders to prison and kept them there longer.